-The Company has commitments for lease payments for field offices with no specific expiry dates.
-The total annual financial commitment resulting from these agreements is \$10,735.
+The Company has commitments for lease payments for field office and camp with no specific expiry dates.
+The total annual financial commitment resulting from these agreements is \$9,156.
+In addition, the Company has commitments for lease payments for its UK office in the amount of \$49,000 per year until July, 2018.

 The properties in Mexico are subject to spending requirements in order to maintain title of the concessions.
-The capital spending requirement for 2017 is \$333,180.
-The properties are also subject to semi-annual payments to the Mexican government for concession taxes.
+The capital spending requirement for 2017 is \$744,060.
+The properties are also subject to semi-annual payments to the Mexican government for concession taxes, which will be approximately \$167.586 in fiscal 2018.